scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 ## Objects

 In Scala, the `object` keyword creates a Singleton object.
-Put another way, an object is a class that has exactly one instance.
+Put another way, an object defines a class that has exactly one instance.

 Objects have several uses: